Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

     };
     ```

-2. Use the style to create a slider and add it to parent:
+2. Use the style to create a Slider and add it to parent:

     ```cs
     utilityBasicSlider = new Slider(style);